Improving Out-of-Distribution Detection with Disentangled Foreground and Background Features: Related Work

 \textbf{Fine-tuning Approaches.} Another dominant approach is to fine-tune the classification networks for adapting to the OOD detection tasks.
 In this line of research, Hsu et al. \cite{hsu2020generalized} further improve ODIN by decomposing confidence scoring.
 Zaeemzadeh et al. \cite{zaeemzadeh2021out} project ID samples into a one-dimensional subspace during training.
 Some other studies \cite{Vyas_2018_ECCV, huang2021mos} group ID data and assume them as OOD samples for each other to guide the network training.
+Some studies \cite{cai2023out, ren2019likelihood} have noticed the influence of background features on OOD detection, but they focus on solving the confusion between background and semantic features, and ignore the positive influence of background features on OOD detection itself.
 Outlier Exposure (OE) \cite{hendrycks2018deep} introduces auxiliary outlier data to train the network and improve its OOD detection performance.
-Such approaches can use real outliers \cite{mohseni2020self, liu2020energy, chen2020robust, papadopoulos2021outlier, Wu_2021_ICCV, Yang_2021_ICCV} or synthetic ones from generative models \cite{lee2018training}.
+Such approaches can use real outliers \cite{mohseni2020self, liu2020energy, chen2020robust, papadopoulos2021outlier, Wu_2021_ICCV, Yang_2021_ICCV, Choi_2023_CVPR,li2024learning} or synthetic ones from generative models \cite{lee2018training}.
 The performance of this approach often depends on the quality of the outlier data.
-Fine-tuning the networks may also lead to the loss of semantic information and consequently degraded classification accuracy on the ID data.
-Our method does not require additional outliers and can retain the semantic information of the ID data during training.
+Fine-tuning the networks may also lead to the loss of semantic information and consequently degraded ID classification accuracy.